As an entrepreneur, there are vital tools that help to continually propel your business forward.

 My husband, Brian Goff, is my technical advisor—you know, when I decide to break technology...
 Oops.

 He's also a great sounding board for my business.

-Between courses, books, and topic ideas, I run almost everything through Brian, and my professional group of friends and close acquaintances to make sure I'm producing content, products, and more that people actually want.
+Between courses, books, and topic ideas, I run almost everything through him, or my professional group of friends, my customers, and sometimes close acquaintances to make sure I'm producing content, products, and more that people actually want.

 Next, my team of testers.

 Generally volunteers, early adopters, and non-entrepreneur friends (to make sure my content, analogies, and metaphors makes sense to them, too).

 And amazing customers I never mind giving away free things to—they all test my products, courses, and more, as a value-check for me.

 And although you may not realize it, you're my Power Partner, too.